vithurson/linux_compile/linux/Documentation/vm/hwpoison.rst

   unpoison-pfn
 	Software-unpoison page at PFN echoed into this file.
 This way a page can be reused again.
 This only works for Linux injected failures, not for real memory failures.
+Once any hardware memory failure happens, this feature is disabled.

   Note these injection interfaces are not stable and might change between kernel versions